Alex Shelley: Pro Wrestling Guerrilla (2021)

-Third return to Impact Wrestling (2022–present)
+Second return to Impact Wrestling/TNA (2022–2024)

 At Sacrifice on March 5, 2022, Shelley returned to Impact Wrestling to face his student Jay White in a losing effort.
-On December 9, 2022 The Guns defeated Heath and Rhino to capture the Impact World Tag Team Championship for a third time, ending their 62 days reign.
-On the March 2 2023 episode of Impact, The Motor City Machine Guns lost their titles to Bullet Club members Ace Austin and Chris Bey, ending their reign at 78 days.
+At Multiverse of Matches on April 1, Shelley was defeated by Mike Bailey.
+On the July 21 episode of Impact!, Shelley defeated Sabin in an Impact World Championship number one contender match.
+On August 12 at Emergence, Shelley unsuccessfully challenged Josh Alexander for the Impact World Championship.
+On December 9, 2022, The Guns defeated Heath and Rhino to capture the Impact World Tag Team Championship for a third time, ending their 62 days reign.
+On the March 2, 2023, episode of Impact, the Motor City Machine Guns lost their titles to Bullet Club members Ace Austin and Chris Bey, ending their reign at 78 days.